cloud66-oss/morta/README.md

 # Installation
 Head to the shutdown-sequencer [releases](https://github.com/cloud66/shutdown-sequencer/releases/latest) and download the latest version for your platform.

-You can then copy the file to /usr/local/bin and make sure it is renamed to shutdown-sequencer and that it is executable via `chmod +x /usr/local/bin/shutdown-sequencer`.
+You can then copy the file to /usr/local/bin and make sure it is renamed to shutdown-sequencer, and that it is executable via `chmod +x /usr/local/bin/shutdown-sequencer`.
 From this point on, you can run `shutdown-sequencer update` to update it automatically.

 # Usage
 Let's use [unicorn](https://github.com/defunkt/unicorn) as an example, which is an HTTP server for Rack applications.
-Looking at its [help page for signals](https://github.com/defunkt/unicorn/blob/master/SIGNALS), we can see the following:
+Looking at its [help page for signals](https://github.com/defunkt/unicorn/blob/master/SIGNALS), we can see the following signals defined for the master process:

 Signal | Result
 --- | ---